-The Board of Academic Standards does consider a timely letter of appeal from the academically suspended student but reverses its decision only when presented with new evidence of significant mitigating circumstances.
-The letter of appeal is to be typewritten and no more than two pages in length; it may include additional supportive information or give a corrective devised by the student.
-The Assistant Provost for Academic Services provides information regarding the appeal process.
+Students may appeal their suspension with a timely letter of appeal to the Board of Academic Standards detailing evidence of significant mitigating circumstances.
+The letter of appeal is to be typewritten and no more than two pages in length; it should include documentation when applicable and offer a plan to meet minimum standards.
 Should the appeal of academic suspension be granted, the Board of Academic Standards often stipulates a course of action specific to the student for the successful completion of future academic work.
-Should it be denied, the student may appeal further, but only in writing, to the Provost.
+Should the appeal be denied, the student may appeal further, but only in writing, to the Provost.

-The communication to the Provost must demonstrate that the appeal did not receive a fair and an impartial hearing.
+The communication to the Provost must offer new evidence or documentation of the student's situation or demonstrate that the appeal did not receive a fair and an impartial hearing from the Board of Academic Standards.